zwxandy/zwxandy.github.io/_pages/about.md

 - [2021.8-2022.5] Communication and Information Security Laboratory, Peking University (supervised by [Prof. Yuesheng Zhu](https://www.ece.pku.edu.cn/en/info/1057/1175.htm))

 # 📚 Academic Services
-- Serving as a reviewer of NeurIPS 2025, EMNLP 2025
+- Serving as a reviewer of NeurIPS 2025, EMNLP 2025, AAAI 2026

 # 💡 Lifestyle
 - "Life is not about waiting for the storm to pass, but about learning to dance in the rain." - Helen Keller